Countdown (game show): Celebrations

 The first episode of Countdown was repeated on 1 October 2007 on More4 and also on 2 November 2007 on Channel 4; this was as part of Channel 4 at 25, a season of programmes to celebrate its 25th birthday.

-On 2 November 2007, Countdown celebrated its twenty-fifth anniversary and aired a special 'birthday episode'.
+On 2 November 2007, Countdown celebrated its 25th anniversary and aired a special 'birthday episode'.
 The two players were 2006 winner Conor Travers and 2002 winner Chris Wills.
 However, for the rounds, VIP guests selected the letters and numbers.
 Guests included Gordon Brown, Amir Khan and Richard Attenborough.
-A statement from the French TV network France Télévisions was read out on air by Vorderman to commend Channel 4 on its success of Countdown.
+A statement from the French TV network France Télévisions was read out on air by Carol Vorderman to commend Channel 4 on its success of Countdown.

 On 26 March 2010, Queen Elizabeth II congratulated Countdown for amassing 5,000 episodes.
-On 5 September 2014, the programme received a Guinness World Record at the end of its 6,000th show for the longest-running television programme of its kind during the course of its 71st series.
+On 5 September 2014, the programme received a Guinness World Record at the end of its 6,000th show for the longest-running television programme of its kind during the course of Series 71.

 In September 2014, Countdown entered the Guinness World Records for the most series of a TV game show broadcast.

 Format

 Countdown has occupied a daytime broadcast slot since its inception, originally in a 30-minute format.
 Since 2001, an episode lasts around 45 minutes including advertising breaks.
 During the normal series, the winner of each game returns for the next day's show.
 A player who wins eight games is declared an "octochamp" and retires from the programme.
 At the end of the series, the eight best players (ranked first by number of wins, then by total score if required to break a tie) are invited back to compete in the series finals.
-They are seeded in a knockout tournament, with the first seed playing the eighth seed, the second playing the seventh, and so on.
+They are seeded in a knockout tournament, with the first seed playing the eighth seed, the second playing the seventh and so on.
 The winner of this knockout, which culminates in the Grand Final, becomes the series champion.
-Each series lasts around six months, with about 125 episodes.
+Each series lasts approximately six months with approximately 125 episodes.

 Approximately every four series, a Champion of Champions tournament takes place.
 For this, sixteen of the best players to have appeared since the previous Championship are invited back for another knockout tournament.
 The producer, former contestant Damian Eadie, decides which players to include, but typically the tournament includes the series winners and other noteworthy contestants.
 Series 33 was designated a "Supreme Championship", in which 56 of the best contestants from all the previous series returned for another knockout tournament.
 Series 10 champion Harvey Freeman was declared Supreme Champion after beating Allan Saldanha in the final.
 There are also occasional special episodes, in which past contestants return for themed matches.
 For example, David Acton and Kenneth Michie returned for a rematch of their Series 31 final, while brothers and former contestants Sanjay and Sandeep Mazumder played off against each other on 20 December 2004.